A Vidi Case Study

 Designing the lore of Orlando Magic fandom

-We built a visual universe that could carry the weight of SMS’s ambition:A system that channels the grit of hoop talk, the broadcast magic of the NBA on NBC era, and the modern spirit of fan-driven media.
-The brand became a container for storytelling—big enough for every era and every fan.
+A system that could channel the grit of hoop talk, the broadcast spectacle of the NBA on NBC era, and the modern spirit of fan-driven media.

-They hosted interviews with major community figures and Magic players—including Jalen Suggs—and unveiled official SMS merchandise that began showing up courtside, across Amway Center, and even on national broadcasts.
+When SMS launched the new identity at the start of the 2024–2025 NBA season, they stepped into that vision immediately.
+They hosted interviews with major community figures and Magic players, dropped an official SMS merchandise that began showing up courtside (peep Jalen Suggs below), across Amway Center, and on national broadcasts.

 Where They Are